 Liquidity risk is the risk that the Company will not be able to meet its obligations with respect to financial liabilities as they fall due.
-The Company's financial liabilities consist of its trade and other payable, amounts due to related parties and loan payable.
-The Company has a working capital surplus of \$153,071 as at November 30, 2021 and requires additional financing for operations and meet its current obligations.
-The Company handles its liquidity risk through the management of its capital structure as described in Note 14.
+The Company's financial liabilities consist of its trade and other payables, amounts due to related parties and loan payable.
+The Company has a working capital deficiency of \$408,661 as at November 30, 2022 and requires additional financing for operations and meet its current obligations.
+The Company handles its liquidity risk through the management of its capital structure as described in Note 15.